 - 1. Demonstration of need: - What service gap(s) has been identified that shows the social service need for this program in our community?
-As a school, we have noted that there is a gap in preventative

-Mental health programs for our students.
-Specifically, this gap highlights the heed for programs to teach students strategies and skills to help their mental health, resilience, and well-being
+We have noted that there is a gap in preventative Mental health programs for our students.
+Specifically, this gap highlights the need for programs to teach students strategies and stalls to help their mental kealth, resilience, and well-being